Storage Unit Prices in 2024

 Average Storage Unit Price by Size

-It’s clear that storage rates vary widely, and this is because price varies based on square footage.
-So, to better understand what you can expect to pay, it’s recommended you check out units of similar sizes that are offered through different facilities.
+It’s clear that storage rates vary widely, and this is because price [usually] varies based on square footage.
+So, to better understand what you can expect to pay, it’s recommended you compare units of similar sizes between different facilities.
 From there, compare prices between units with identical square footage.

 Before you look at the average storage unit prices, remember that the price of storage units may vary from one facility to the next.
 For example, a 5’ x 5’ storage unit at Facility A might cost $60 per month, while a unit of the same size at Facility B may cost $80 monthly.